GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/content_scripts/index.md

 ## Work in isolated worlds {: #isolated_world }

+!!!.aside.aside--key

+**TODO**: Define "isolated world".
+This section hinges on the concept but does not face it head on.

+!!!

-Content scripts live in an isolated world, allowing a content script to makes changes to its JavaScript environment without conflicting with the page or additional content scripts.
+Content scripts live in an isolated world, allowing a content script to makes changes to its JavaScript environment without conflicting with the page or other extensions' content Scripts.

 An extension may run in a web page with code similar to the example below.